BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_commands.md

 ## When a Command Is Available

 Document commands require an active part, assembly, or drawing.
 Save the active document before using workflows that must resolve file paths or references.
+ERP Sync requires a saved document and an active connector; BOM Manager requires an active assembly.
 Property Doctor and Clone Tree can wait while SOLIDWORKS finishes loading references; changing the active document during that preparation cancels the operation.

 > [!NOTE]
 > The **PDMPublisher** CommandManager tab is recreated for parts, assemblies, and drawings.
 If the tab is hidden, enable the add-in and right-click the CommandManager tab area to show **PDMPublisher**.